In this blog post (updated February/March 2022), I share my experience with the Simple Practice Electronic Health Record (EHR).

 When I left TA, I had been waiting for over a year for the transition to the new TA 2.0. which would have been comparable to Simple Practice’s platform at the time.
 I got tired of waiting and I am so glad I made the transition to SP before the coronavirus pandemic turned everything upside down.

 Regarding Office Ally (OA).
 If you are looking for a billing-only option (using paper charts), check out OA.
-If I were to drop the use of an EHR, I’d go back to OA for billing.
+If I were to drop the use of an EHR (unlikely!), I’d go back to OA for billing.
 When I took over my billing to save money and serious aggravation but was still using paper charts, I used OA and I still recommend them.

 I highly recommend using an EHR for time management (high on my list of priorities) and efficiency/accuracy of charting (also high on my priority list because, uuuuhhhhhmmmm, no, I do not want to give an insurance company any money back for insufficient documentation).
 In addition, the ease of integrated electronic claim submission and client billing is a big time saver.
 Did I mention the money saved doing my own billing?
+If you missed that paragraph, scroll up a bit.

 Simple Practice Pros and Cons